-Race, Interracial Relations, and Prejudice
+Race, Racial Bias, and Prejudice

 Native American Inequality

-In the first wide-scale examination of Native American inequality in 30 years, Redbird is examining the ways in which changing tribal structures and processes are affecting well-being and inequality.
+In the first wide-scale examination of Native American inequality in 30 years, IPR sociologist Beth Redbird is examining the ways in which changing tribal structures and processes are affecting well-being and inequality.
 Since the last study of this scale, there have been multiple important developments across Native American lands and tribes, including gaming, energy projects, expanded health and social services, and the advent of tribal colleges.
 Redbird is using the Decennial Census, American Community Survey, Current Population Survey, and General Social Survey, paying particular attention to whether shifts in inequality are seen between different tribes or between members of the same tribe.
 She presented some of her findings in a seminar co-sponsored by IPR and the Center for Native American and Indigenous Research (CNAIR).
 She reported that although Native American communities have invested substantially in education, the employment rate and wage growth have both declined.
 Overall changes in the U.S. economy have especially impacted Native peoples, Redbird notes, including the loss of a large number of jobs in construction and manufacturing, the decline of the minimum wage, and the increase in unstable employment.